trailofbits/DrLojekyll/docs/Grammar.md

 output (for the set of `free`-attributed variables) given its input `bound`-attributed parameters.

+Functor declarations can also be marked as `@inline`.
+This means that they are provided by function, and not via the `DatalogFunctors` class which is code-generated.

 ```antlr

 functor_decl: "#functor" atom "(" param_list_2 ")" constraints "." ;